Rosuav/MustardMine/README.md

   - Naive: delete all and recreate
   - Smart: detect changes
 * Should the "Tweet that live" be pre-filled when loading a setup?
+* Custom check-list - saved list of items that get shown with tickboxes